NewcastleRSE/sweet-project-website/pages/sections/contact.md

 ## Contact the SWEET research team

-To contact the SWEET research team for general queries about SWEET or taking part, you can contact the team on:
+To contact the SWEET research team for general queries about SWEET you can contact the team on:

 - Email: [SWEET@warwick.ac.uk ](mailto:SWEET@warwick.ac.uk)